 Year 5: 140,000

-How many sign changes?
+Now how many sign changes?
 You go from minus 100,000 to plus 1,000; then to minus 2,000; then to plus 1,000.
 That’s three changes of sign.

 You could simply put the $2,000 under your mattress and pull it out three years later.
 However, you are a prudent investor and so you put your money somewhere safe and where it will earn interest.
 That’s where your safe rate comes in.
 You don’t really need to invest $2,000 on Day 1.
-You will invest whatever amount necessary that will grow at the safe rate to give you exactly $2,000 in three years.
-To put it another way you will shift the timing of your $2,000 investment from Year 3 to Day 1 by discounting at the safe rate.
+You will invest whatever amount is necessary to will grow at the safe rate to give you exactly $2,000 in three years.
+To put it another way, you will shift the timing of your $2,000 investment from Year 3 to Day 1 by discounting at the safe rate.

 Let’s say you find a short-term T-Bill or other secure vehicle, like a Certificate of Deposit, that will pay you 2% per year for the next three years.
 If you discount the required $2,000 at 2%, you find that you have to set aside just $1,884.64 and let it grow.
 You have effectively added that amount to your initial investment while at the same time zeroing out the negative cash flow in Year 3: